List of Secret Mountain Fort Awesome and Uncle Grandpa characters: Gweelok

 Gweelok is one of the five main protagonists of Secret Mountain Fort Awesome.
 He is the third main character of the show. he is a very intelligent technical nerd who is a walking ball of mucus.
 He is voiced by Paul Rugg.

 Gweelok is a slimy green ball of mucus with a bunch of shiny red pimples and little black hairs.
-Gweelok also has big black with white pupils,s quinted eyes with big long black thick hairy eyebrows and pink lips with yellow crooked buck teeth.
+Gweelok also has big black with white pupils, squinted eyes with big long black thick hairy eyebrows and pink lips with yellow crooked buck teeth.
 Gweelok has human-like arms with black hair and sharp claws with three fingers.
 He has two gray metal gadget bracelets on both arms, and is shown without legs, except for in three episodes.
 He is the smartest person in the group.

 However, despite his intelligence, he can also be stubborn and anti-social among others.
 He sometimes manages to take care of things himself and keeps a tight lid on his emotions.
 Gweelok also has an ease to lose his temper.
 As shown in Gweelok Cracks, he becomes red whenever jealous or aggressive, making him quite scary to be around.
 His social skills are developing quite slowly, and he is able to get around with the bros just fine.